-Then they started to worry that they, the M.O.D. or the Government, had all these nuclear weapons massed around Germany and then somebody said "What if the tanks could break through and they captured all the weapons, what would we do?"
+Then they started to worry that they, the M.O.D. or the Government, had all these nuclear weapons massed around Germany and then somebody said ‘What if the tanks could break through and they captured all the weapons, what would we do?’
 So then we had to work out a scheme to really destroy them quickly, and we used to fire a bolt, like a gun, straight through the middle of them.
 And that’s what I was doing at Orford Ness.
 And I’ve been back there since just to see what it was like.
 And they’ve got one down there.

 The principle of a nuclear weapon is that you have a sub-critical mass and you compress it.
 It’s about the size of a football with lots of explosive charges all the way round it, and when you compress it, so, it will go critical.
 That is the basic principle.
 (There’s another one like a rifle where you fire two pieces of critical mass together.)
 So if you can fire a hole through the middle of it you ain’t got a football any more!
 So it’s not going to work!

-Only at Halton.
-After that, no. We were under military discipline.
+And I was an engineer.
+I never did like the military side of it too much.
+I would pay lip service to it.
+We were under military discipline.
 You knew that you were party to the Air Force Act and to the Official Secrets Act.
 But by that time you were trained and people knew what you were doing anyway.
 And we were all given ranks and that was all right.

 I left just on the Falklands episode, that was about ’82 / ’83, because I was fed up with becoming a peripatetic engineer, and didn’t want to go wandering around.
 I was married by that time anyway.